 5. Not kept longer than necessary

 We discourage the retention of data for longer than it is required.
-All personal data will be deleted or destroyed by us after one year of non membership has elapsed.
+All personal data will be deleted or destroyed by us after three years of non membership has elapsed.

 6. Processed in accordance with the individual’s rights